essc/clp_foss4g_workshop/source/maxent_data_prep.rst

 A. Loading raster environmental layers
 ---------------------------------------

 1. Use the elevation data for this exercise.
 To load the elevation, go to `Layer` `>` `Add Raster Layer`.
-Find ``dem_90m`` in file directory and load it by clicking `Ok`.
-The image will appear in grey color, but this can be fixed by adjusting the stretch of the contrast enhancement or color map on raster propertie s (see steps 6 & 7 above).
+Find ``dem_90m`` in file directory and load it by clicking `OK`.
+The image will appear in grey color, but this can be fixed by adjusting the stretch of the contrast enhancement or color map on raster properties s (see steps 6 & 7 above).

 .. image:: images/
    :align: center